-Compulsive Lying Resources Lying is a normal part of life; however, sometimes it becomes a problem in a person’s relationships.
+Lying is a normal part of life; however, sometimes it becomes a problem in a person’s relationships.
 This page looks at the types of liars and the motivations for lying.

-Compulsive Shopping Resources Compulsive shopping and spending is a pattern of chronic and repetitive purchasing that becomes challenging to stop, and leads to harmful complications.
+Compulsive shopping and spending is a pattern of chronic and repetitive purchasing that becomes challenging to stop, and leads to harmful complications.
 Learn more about shopping addiction, recovery and compulsive debtors.

-Conduct Disorder Resources Conduct disorder results in children violating rules and behaving in a manner that does not conform with socially acceptable standards.
+Conduct disorder results in children violating rules and behaving in a manner that does not conform with socially acceptable standards.

-Congenital Heart Defects Resources Facts about Congenital Heart Defects, including symptoms, risk factors, diagnosis, treatment, and support services.
+Facts about Congenital Heart Defects, including symptoms, risk factors, diagnosis, treatment, and support services.

 The path after someone has lost a child seems so fraught with peril, normal comfort measures seem too stupid, too trite for someone who has experienced such a monumental loss.